 - a.
-The Career Transition Trust account shall be disbursed to the teacher's named beneficiary on the deferred compensation Plan and/or MIT. - b.
+The Career Transition Trust account shall be disbursed to the teacher's named beneficiary on the deferred compensation Plan. - b.
 For those teachers who participate in the Career Transition Trust and who are eligible for wellness pay the following shall apply: - 1.
 Career Transition Trust account shall be disbursed to the teacher's named beneficiary for the deferred compensation plan. - 2.
 Wellness pay shall be disbursed to the teacher's named beneficiary or estate in the event the teacher dies before separation from the District provided that the teacher is fifty-five (55) years of age or was credited with thirty (30) years of service in the Minneapolis Teachers Retirement Fund. - 3.
 Once wellness pay is deposited in a Minnesota State Retirement System account, beneficiaries of the deceased teacher's estate must submit a claim(s) to receive reimbursement for the balance remaining in the retiree's account.

-Section G. Interim Pay.
+Section F. Interim Pay.
 The Superintendent will approve interim pay for teachers hired July 1, 1994 and thereafter who, on the first school day of the academic year at the end of which they retire, have ninety (90) days or more accrued sick leave and who notify the District before March 1 of their intent.
 Teachers who have ninety (90) days or more will receive five (5) days interim pay on the pay day following spring break.
 Teachers who have one hundred forty (140) or more accrued sick leave days will receive ten (10) days interim pay on the pay day following spring break.
 Teachers who have one hundred ninety (190) or more accrued sick leave days will receive fifteen (15) days interim pay divided equally between the two (2) pay days following spring break.

-Section H. Wellness Pay Plan and Minnesota State Retirement System Retiree Health Savings Account: Teachers who do not participate in the Career Transition Trust shall at the time of separation from service with the District, have fifty (50) percent of their unused sick leave at their daily rate of pay provided they are at least fifty-five (55) years of age or are credited with thirty (30) years of service by the Minneapolis Teachers Retirement Fund placed in the Minnesota State Retirement System (MSRS) Post Retirement Health Care Savings Account.
-Effective October 2002, an online application will be in place through the District website.
+Section G. Wellness Pay.
+Teachers are eligible only for the Career Transition Trust plan to the maximum extent they are able to participate in CTT.
+Teachers retiring 2003 and thereafter who do not elect to participate in the Career Transition Trust or who are unable to cash in all unused sick leave days shall, at the time of separation from service with the District, have fifty (50) percent of their unused sick leave at their daily rate of pay less dollars converted through CTT provided they are at least fifty-five (55) years of age or who are credited with thirty (30) years of service by the Minneapolis Teachers Retirement Fund placed in the Minnesota State Retirement System (MSRS) Post Retirement Health Care Savings Account.
+Sick leave days converted through CTT are paid at 100% of the daily rate of pay.